-Theoretical stance in the interpretation of children's lived experiences other theories and perspectives as lenses through which to view the findings at the discussion stage (Larkin & Thompson, 2011).
+While this first level of IPA discussed above aims to understand and describe what matters to the participants, scholars recommend taking interpretations to a deeper level by importing other theories and perspectives as lenses through which to view the findings at the discussion stage (Larkin & Thompson, 2011).
 Our findings provided in-depth insight into the relational experiences that children from Pakistani background had with families and social workers in the context of CPS in Norway.
-Their narratives of experiencing feelings such as fear, a lack of control, and powerlessness highlight the importance of power relations in shaping their interactions with adults and the world around them and are thus key to understanding their social experiences (Davies, 1991).
+Their narratives of experiencing feelings such as fear, a lack of control and powerlessness highlight the importance of power relations in shaping their interactions with adults and the world around them and are thus key to understanding their social experiences (Davis, 1991).
 Therefore, sociocultural perspectives on childhood and children's power relations were used as the theoretical lens for interpreting and discussing the experiences of the children described.